 The children follow a broad and balanced curriculum appropriate to their age and ability.
-All of our classrooms are equipped with interactive whiteboards which helps present educational resources in a highly interactive way and is suitable for whole class and small group settings.
+All of our classrooms are equipped with interactive panels, which helps present educational resources in a highly interactive way and is suitable for whole class and small group settings.

+The curriculum, based on the British system, is structured to provide continuity and progression in all subjects throughout these formative years in a child’s development.
 The class teachers develop and strengthen skills in the core subjects of English, Mathematics and Science and use topic work to explore other areas.
-For key stage 1, pupils are given the opportunity to undertake ICT through weekly sessions in the Activities Room, whilst in key stage 2 ICT is taught formally in the main computer room with a subject specialist teacher.
-Extra-curricular Activities are offered from 1.15 – 1.55pm.
+For Key Stage 1, pupils are given the opportunity to undertake ICT through weekly sessions in the Activities Room, whilst in Key Stage 2 ICT is taught formally in the main computer room with a subject specialist teacher.
+Extra-curricular activities are offered after 1.15 pm.

 The Primary School is a time when we like to see children gaining confidence and making progress but, above all, enjoying themselves at school.